HunterKane/Power-BI-Project---Professional-Survey-Analysis-/README.md

 ### Step 1 Create a Business Demand Overview Report

-- Give the detials in the email, a business demand overview report is the first step to outlining the process about what data/visualization is to be prepared and who will receive it.
+- Give the details in the email, a business demand overview report is the first step to outlining the process of what data/visualization is to be prepared and who will receive it.

 ### Step 2 Cleaning & Transforming Data